Dropshipping SEO: The Biggest Growth Lever in Your Store

 Nothing you do with keywords and optimizing pages will get results if search engines (and users) view your site as confusing or low-quality.

-For example, these are some mistakes we see all the time that might be causing you issues with your site structure or user experience:
+For example, these are mistakes we see all the time that might be causing issues with your site structure or user experience:

 • Not using canonical tags for similar pages: Remember the golden rule “one keyword – one page?”
 Your site will start breaking this rule when you have collections or variations of similar products, each with their own page.
 Google doesn’t know which one is the most important, so you may wind up not ranking with any of them.
 To tackle this, add a canonical tag to your site’s code.
 A canonical tag is like a little note you can put on the main page of a product collection, so the search engines know to pick that one (even if there are similar pages).